LVisir/spring-rental-car/README.md

 - Java 17
 - MySQL
 ## Setup
-You need a MySQL database called ``` rental_car_db ``` that is running on localhost:3306 (check [ application.properties](https://github.com/LVisir/spring-rental-car/blob/master/src/main/resources/application.properties) for more details).
+You need a MySQL database called ``` rental_car_db ``` that is running on localhost:3306 (check [ application.properties](https://github.com/LVisir/spring-rental-car/blob/master/src/main/resources/application.properties) for more details and to set the username and password of your db).
 To insert the table in the database just copy paste exactly in the following order:

 ``` create table vehicles(
 id int auto_increment not null primary key,